songday/redis-client-c/README.md

 # redis-client-c
-A redis client based on Hiredis, support async requests
+A redis client based on Hiredis and cJSON